 - The designated proctor must supervise the student for the entire duration of the final exam.

-- All proctored exams are password protected.
-The passwords will be sent to the primary contact from each school, and that person should distribute passwords to the designated proctors the week of January 2, 2017.
-It is the responsibility of the local site facilitator to share appropriate passwords with designated proctors.
-Passwords are to remain secure, and shared only with appropriate school personnel.
+- All proctored exams are pass code protected.
+The pass codes will be sent to the primary contact from each school, and that person should distribute pass codes to the designated proctors the week of May 2, 2017.
+It is the responsibility of the local site facilitator to share appropriate pass codes with designated proctors.
+Pass codes are to remain secure, and shared only with appropriate school personnel.

 - Proctored exams mean that students have access to no other materials during the exam, including notes, textbooks, translators or other course materials.
-Some courses ask for additional factors as noted on the digital password sheet.
+Some courses ask for additional factors as noted on the digital pass code sheet.

 - Designated proctors must also monitor students to make sure that additional browser windows are not open and that electronic devices like cell phones, iPads, tablet PCs, etc are not being used during the exam.

-- No finals will be available before January 17, 2017, with the exception of prior arrangements made for early exiting seniors.
-All final exams must be completed by January 19, 2017.
-There will be a makeup period for exams on January 20, 2017 for students with verifiable medical excuses only.
+- No finals will be available before May 23, 2017, with the exception of prior arrangements made for early exiting seniors.
+All final exams must be completed by May 25, 2017.
+There will be a makeup day for exams on May 26, 2017 for students with verifiable medical excuses only.

 Finals Proctoring Information Best Practices